-to facilitate data transfer from the site and to perform remote system maintenance.
-Based on the positive experiences of the USFS at the nearby Marcell Research Center with access to the internet via a satellite link, we explored this possibility.
+Based on the positive experiences of the USFS at the nearby Marcell Research Center with access to the Internet via a satellite link, we explored this possibility.
 Over the last several years, satellite Internet service providers have significantly improved connection speed and increased available bandwidth.
 The upload speed for this type of connection is still significantly lower than download speeds and sensitivity to some weather conditions remains an issue.
-However, for the SPRUCE Project the most critical data connection speed and reliability has to be in the LAN.
-Once data are transferred to the CB and backed up, there are additional options for moving data off site for further analyses, quality control, and safekeeping.
+However, for the SPRUCE project the most critical data connection speed and reliability has to be in the LAN.
+Once data are transferred to the CB and backed up, there are additional options for moving data off-site for further analyses, quality control, and safekeeping.

-Examination of services offered by different companies revealed that most of them are oriented towards home users that mostly consume data from the internet and don't need services geared towards large data uploads or remote access to computer systems.
-After extensive consultation with many providers, HughesNet (HughesNet.com) was selected.
-The established link provides 5 Mb s-1 download and 1Mbs upload speeds, and a static IP address.
+Examination of services offered by different companies revealed that most of them are oriented towards home users that mostly consume data from the Internet and do not need services geared towards large data uploads or remote access to computer systems.
+After extensive consultation with many providers, the one with the highest uplink speed was selected.
+The established link provides 5 Mb s-1 download and 1 Mb s-1 upload speeds and a static IP address.
 Despite expected sensitivity to some weather conditions like heavy rain and snow, this type of connection has proven sufficiently reliable to satisfy all current project needs.

 To assist the local project team in maintaining the network while minimizing the number of system administrator trips to the site, remote access via TeamViewer software (TeamViewer GmbH) was established.
-This software allows performing remote maintenance behind a firewall and NAT router, and does not require any exceptions in their settings.
-The TeamViewer software provides file transfer capabilities and utilizes completely secure data channels featuring 2048 bit RSA key exchange and 256 bit AES session encoding.
+This software allows performing remote maintenance behind a firewall and NAT (network address translation) router and does not require any exceptions in their settings.
+The TeamViewer software provides file transfer capabilities and utilizes completely secure data channels featuring 2048 bit RSA (Rivest-Shamir-Adleman) key exchange and 256 bit AES (advanced encryption standard) session encoding.